 Electricity delivery pricing in New Zealand is developing to better meet customer needs and accommodate a number of new technologies.
 In 2017 we consulted with electricity retailers, consultants, industry groups and technology suppliers on some initial changes that we proposed for April 2018, as well as discussing longer-term options.

-In 2018 we are aiming to progress further and issued a second consultation and discussion paper:
+In 2018 we issued a second consultation and discussion paper:

 The Electricity Authority has asked us to set out a road map for our pricing reform and we have set this out in Appendix C of our annual Methodology for Deriving Delivery Prices.
 Each September we will provide an update on our progress.